 The only way to definitively diagnose visceral fat is with a CT or MRI scan.
 However, these are expensive and time-consuming procedures.

 Visceral fat is often evaluated on a scale of 1 to 59 when diagnosed with body fat analyzers or MRI scans.
 Healthy levels of visceral fat stay under 13.
-If your rating is 13–59, immediate lifestyle changes are needed.
+If your rating is 13–59, immediate lifestyle changes are recommended.

-Most importantly, carrying excess visceral fat increases your risk for developing several very serious long-term, life-threatening medical conditions.
+Most importantly, carrying excess visceral fat increases your risk for developing several serious long-term, life-threatening medical conditions.
 These include:

-How to get rid of visceral fat
+Getting rid of visceral fat

-No matter how much visceral fat we have, it’s a good idea to reduce it further.
 Fortunately, visceral fat is extremely receptive to exercise, diet, and lifestyle changes.
 With each pound you lose, you lose some visceral fat.

 It’s also essential to follow a healthy, well-balanced diet.
 Eliminate processed, high-sugar, high-fat foods from your diet, and include more lean proteins, vegetables, and complex carbs like sweet potatoes, beans, and lentils.